ibm-cloud-docs/containers/ts-calico-log-level.md

 ## Gathering Calico logs
 {: #calico-log-gather}

-1. List the pods and nodes in your cluster and make a node of the pod name, pod IP address, and worker node that has the issue.
+1. List the pods and nodes in your cluster and make a note of the pod name, pod IP address, and worker node that has the issue.
+    ```sh
+    kubectl get pods -o wide -n kube-system
+    ```
+    {: pre}

 2. Get the logs for the `calico-node` pod on the worker node where the problem occurred.

     For 1.29 and later: